ybanens/digital-tools/content/2-lesson.md

 Getting used to using a password manager is a great investment in your overall experience of using the Internet.
 Most password managers have browser plugins that can fill login forms automatically.

 {% capture text %}
 Your preferred browser may not be available on your mobile platform.
 That means saved passwords in your browser may not be available to you on mobile.
-Password managers sync data across your desktop and mobile devices so they're more readily available.
+Password managers sync data across your desktop and mobile devices so they're more readily available. {% endcapture %}
 {% include card.md header="Why can't I just let my browser remember my passwords?" text=text %}

  - ⭐️ [LastPass](https://www.griffith.edu.au/passwords/lastpass) - Griffith-supported option